 ARMOUR is committed to best practices in our environmental, social and governance ("ESG") policies.
 We have incorporated many ESG principles into our corporate culture over time in growing the Company.
-We understand that ESG practices can create value by improving the environment and the lives of ACM's employees, our stockholders, our business partners, and the community and we recognize that understanding our efforts on ESG practices is increasingly important to those key relationships.
-ARMOUR's Nominating and Corporate Governance Committee has primary oversight of our efforts in ESG policies, activities, and communications.
-We assess our practices with a goal of meeting or exceeding industry and peer standards.
+We understand that ESG practices can create value by improving the environment and the lives of our employees, stockholders, business partners, and the community and we recognize that understanding our efforts on ESG practices is increasingly important to those key relationships.
+To demonstrate our commitment, ARMOUR's Nominating and Corporate Governance Committee provides primary oversight of our efforts in ESG policies, activities, and communications.
+Together, we assess our practices with a goal of meeting or exceeding industry and peer standards.
 We continually seek opportunities to enhance the communities where we operate through corporate giving, employee volunteering, human capital development, and environmental sustainability programs.
-We continue to evaluate relevant corporate sustainability reporting frameworks with a goal of adopting and implementing best practices in our reporting framework.
+Additional information regarding our efforts to implement environmental and social factors in the operation of our business is available in the ESG section of our website at www.armourreit.com.
+Furthermore, we continue to evaluate relevant corporate sustainability reporting frameworks with a goal of adopting and implementing best practices in our reporting framework.